soxueren/atsd/api/sql/README.md

 * Self-joins are not supported.
 * Subqueries are not supported.
+* The database returns special values according to IEEE 754-2008 standard in case of computational error such as division by zero.
 * `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
 Refer to [atsd_series table](examples/select-atsd_series.md) queries for a `UNION ALL` alternative.
 * `WITH` operator is supported only in `WITH ROW_NUMBER` clause.
 * `DISTINCT` operator is not supported, although it can be emulated in particular cases with `GROUP BY` clause as illustrated below: